isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 (based of the glossary in [Programming: Principles and Practice using C++](http://www.stroustrup.com/programming.html))

 * *abstract class*: a class that cannot be directly used to create objects; often used to define an interface to derived classes.
-  A class is made abstract by having a pure virtual function or a protected constructor.
+  A class is made abstract by having a pure virtual function or only protected constructors.
 * *abstraction*: a description of something that selectively and deliberately ignores (hides) details (e.g., implementation details); selective ignorance.
 * *address*: a value that allows us to find an object in a computer's memory.
 * *algorithm*: a procedure or formula for solving a problem; a finite series of computational steps to produce a result.